TamLem/todoListApp/README.md

   - Created with HTML, CSS & Javascript
   - Materalize CSS framework for some styling
-  - Firbase Authenthication and Database
+  - Firebase Authenthication and Database